It’s back to sewing basics in today’s post. Learn how to make a DIY envelope pillow cover.

 How To Sew A DIY Pillow Cover

-Below is a quick start guide with step by step directions to make your own envelope style pillow cover.
-Keep reading below for more detailed explanations.😃
+Below is a quick start guide for how to make envelope pillow covers with step-by-step directions.
+Keep reading below for more detailed explanations.

 When you have the pillow folded in the proper position, pin the top and the bottom openings closed.
 Stitch across both to close.
 See the drawing below.

-2 Before you turn, carefully clip all 4 corners on the inside to eliminate bulk.
-You have created an opening for your pillow form to go in!😉
+2 Before you turn, carefully clip all four corners on the inside to eliminate bulk.
+You have created an opening for your pillow form to go in!

 3 Turn the pillow right side out.
-Press with an iron and gently pushing corners out.
+Press with an iron and gently push corners out.

 If you have any questions, feel free to write them in the comments below or send me a note HERE.
 I am happy to help!